 Once an individual has purchased and selected a hearing aid, it’s a good idea to consider any accessories that might be desired or needed.
 Accessories can range from basic to more advanced and are available depending upon what device a hearing aid wearer uses.
 All hearing aids require batteries, so it’s important to know what size is needed for a particular device.

-Additionally, cleaning tools, Bluetooth-capable technology and hearing aid dehumidifiers are accessories which often compliment devices.
+Additionally, cleaning tools, Bluetooth-capable technology and hearing aid dehumidifiers are accessories which often complement devices.